• Skip to primary navigation

 Make a Bottle Rocket

-My favourite and the most impressive is this fantastic bottle rocket!
-Make sure you have a lot of space to do this, ours flew with a lot more force than we expected.
+My favourite and the most impressive of these activities is this fantastic bottle rocket!
+Make sure you have a lot of space to launch the rocket, as ours flew with a lot more force than we expected.

 Bottle Rocket